ChiekoN/Flutter-localization_app/README.md

 ### 4. Equatable

-I created a class (`UserConfig`) that is supposed to manage a user's app setting.
+I created a custom class (`UserConfig`) that is supposed to manage a user's app setting.
 At the moment, it has only `locale`, but potentially it could have more properties.
-And when a class like this is used as **state** to be managed, it has to be compareable.
-I extended `Equatable` class to create a custom state class.
+And when a class like this is used as **state** to be managed, it has to be **equatable**.
+It means when there are two objects of the class, it has to be possible to compare them and judge if they are equivalent.
+I extended `Equatable` class to create the custom state class to make it equatable.

 Package:
   - [equatable](https://pub.dev/packages/equatable)